com-480-data-visualization/project-2023-les-zinzins/README.md

 We found the dataset on [Kaggle](https://www.kaggle.com/datasets/thedevastator/airbnb-prices-in-european-cities) (posted Ferbruary 2023).
 The data was already pre-processed as it comes from the study ["Determinants of Airbnb prices in European cities: A spatial econometrics approach (Supplementary Material)"](https://zenodo.org/record/4446043#.ZC7bqnZBzEZ) released in January 13, 2021.
 So there was no duplicates nor missing values.
 One noticable point was that a very small fraction of the housings were very expensive, so we considered them as outliers and removed the 1% most costly ones in order not to crush our graphs.

 There were two files by city : one for weekend and the other for weekdays.
-We created a bigger dataframe by concatenating all files and adding two columns CITY and TIME.
+We created a bigger dataframe by concatenating all files and adding two columns *CITY* and *TIME*.

 ### Problematic